Saving for Retirement if You Work for a Small Business

 Profit-Sharing and Money-Purchase Plans

-If your employer has chosen a profit-sharing or money-purchase plan, which are sometimes described as varieties of a Keogh plan, your employer can contribute the full amount to your account, which is up to 25 percent of your salary, or $53,4000 in 2017, whichever is less.
+If your employer has chosen a profit-sharing or money-purchase plan, your employer can contribute the full amount to your account, to 25 percent of your salary, or $55,000 in 2018, whichever is less.
+These plans are sometimes described as varieties of a Keogh plan (though the term is rarely used these days).

 In a profit-sharing plan, the amount your employer adds each year depends on how well the company has done.
 The amount could range from $0 to the maximum, but an employer has to contribute to all employees’ accounts at the same rate.
 If the boss gets 25 percent of salary, so do you.
 If the boss gets 10 percent, you get 10 percent.
 In a money-purchase plan, your employer is committed to adding a certain percentage of your salary each year—say 5 percent—and can contribute more if it has been a good year.